weslbo/az-305-topics/README.md

 ![whiteboard](/whiteboards/01-governance.png)

 1. What is governance and why is it important? [[doc]](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/govern/methodology)
+    - Who would be asking for this in your company?
+    - At which moment in time would you think about implementing governance?
+    - What if you don't implement it?
 2. How can you organize your resources? [[doc]](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/govern/guides/standard/)
 3. Where should I apply permissions for people to manage resources? [[doc]](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/considerations/roles)
+    - Think again about the hierarchy.
+Should your DBA be given permissions at the top of the management groups, or rather at the individual SQL databases?
+    - What are the pro's and con's?

 ## Management Groups ([Unit](https://docs.microsoft.com/en-us/learn/modules/design-governance/3-design-for-management-groups))